metabase/metabase/docs/dashboards/introduction.md

 ![Create Dashboard](images/create.png)

+## Dashboard tabs

+You can add multiple tabs to a dashboard.

 ## Duplicating a dashboard

 If you don't want to build a dashboard from scratch, or want to experiment by making changes to an existing dashboard without affecting the original, you can **duplicate** an existing dashboard.

 To duplicate a dashboard, click on the **...** menu in the upper right of the dashboard, and select **Duplicate**.

-By default, Metabase will create a new dashboard, with copies of the questions in the original dashboard, and save everything to the collection you specify.
+By default, Metabase will create a new dashboard, with copies of the questions in the original dashboard (including the dashboard's tabs), and save everything to the collection you specify.

 If you don't wish to copy the dashboard's underlying questions, check the box that says **Only duplicate the dashboard**.
 Metabase will copy the dashboard and refer to the original questions.